-So now that we are done with the excuses, let’s move on to this month’s solution; hit the road to Farmville and Appomattox, located about an hour and 1.5 hours from Richmond, respectively.
-Follow the detailed itinerary that our Virginia is for Lovers team traveled for an easy (and of course super fun!) three-day getaway to this charming region in Central Virginia.
+Need a last-minute idea for a weekend getaway in the Central Virginia area?
+Head to Farmville and Appomattox, located about an hour and 1.5 hours from Richmond, respectively.
+Follow this detailed itinerary that our Virginia is for Lovers team traveled for an easy (and of course super fun!) three-day getaway to this charming region in Central Virginia.

 —TRIP PLANNING OVERVIEW—

-Recently opened across from the Longwood University campus in downtown Farmville, the Weyanoke Hotel is within walking distance of much of the Crush Friday Farmville itinerary.
+Recently opened across from the Longwood University campus in downtown Farmville, the Weyanoke Hotel is within walking distance of much of the Farmville itinerary.
 The rooms are upscale and spacious, and many even have their own private balconies with patio furniture.
 Luxuriously comfortable bath robes, massive walk-in showers, and plush mattresses made exclusively for the Weyanoke are just a few of the small touches that make the hotel an excellent choice for guests staying in Farmville.
-Additionally, there is a coffee shop, rooftop bar, and two on-site restaurants all located within the hotel.
+Additionally, there is a rooftop bar and on-site restaurant located within the hotel.
 The staff are helpful and friendly, and go above and beyond to make certain that every guest is having the best stay possible.